vsbron/course-react2024-the-wild-oasis/README.md

 - Sidebar Navigation;
 - List of all available cabins;
-- Cabins can be deleted from the app;
+- Cabins can be deleted from the list and a new ones can be added;

 ## Details